mkelley33/pws-refactor/README.md

 Don't escape any special characters in your password.
 Copy the .env.development.sample file to a new .env.development file you must create in the server directory.

+## Setting up mailcatcher

+This will allow you to visualize and intercept e-mail in the browser when your `NODE_ENV` is 'test'.

+1. `brew install mailcatcher`

+2. `brew services start mailcatcher`

+3. Open in your browser `http://127.0.0.1:1080/`

+4. `npm run test` (A user gets created and sent an e-mail) **Note**: the verification token is sent in this e-mail.
+5. Return to your brower and refresh.
+You should see formatted mail messages.

 ## RECAPTCHA